h-town All aglow

 Deck the Park at Memorial Park

-Deck the Park brings thousands of lights along the park's half-mile promenade at the the Eastern Glade.
-A ticketed preview event on December 2 at 4 pm is a family-friendly affair, featuring crafts, treats, and more.
-The $85 family pack includes five tickets, five mugs of hot chocolate, and a picnic blanket.
-December 3 through January 1, 2023.
+Deck the Park brings thousands of lights along the park's half-mile promenade at the the Eastern Glades.
+For the first time, the event will be free to the public.
+Opening on Friday, December 1, the event is a family-friendly affair, featuring crafts, treats, and more.
+Event runs through January, 2024.
 Sundown.